verdaux/BookNotes/Phrases/Insults.md

 - [ ] I've been called worse by better people.
 - [ ] You owe an apology to every tree for the oxygen you breathe.
 - [ ] I could agree with you but then we'd both be wrong.
+- [ ] I know you're doing your best, but I need you to do the best of someone better.